-Since the facility was a little outdated, it incurred a lot of damages when a terrible hurricane came.
+Since the primary facility was a little outdated, it incurred a lot of damages when a terrible hurricane came.
 First came the flood, which went up to our thighs.
-We thought that that was it, but then the roof caved in, and the windows shattered.
-After a bit of discussion with my parents, we thought it was high time for a significant renovation.
-It would be easier to set up tents outside of it anyway than accommodating our patients in a broken-down facility.
+We thought that that was it primarily, but then the roof caved in, and the windows shattered.
+After a bit of discussion with my parents, we thought it was high time for a significant renovation for more sustainability.
+It would be easier to set up tents outside of it anyway than to accommodate our primary patients in a broken-down facility.

 Despite being successful in their fields, my parents remained as frugal as they could be.
-The first thing they told me before the renovation even happened was to find the cheapest contractor.
+The first thing they told me before the sustainability renovation even happened was to prioritize finding the cheapest contractor.
 “We just need a new roof and some new windows, and that’s it,” they said.
-However, I begged to disagree.
+However, I begged to disagree primarily.

-I could tell you how challenging it was to find a sustainable contractor.
+I could tell you how challenging it was to find a contractor who advocates for sustainability.
 Of course, although more and more people wanted to have eco-friendly homes and buildings, there were still many more who wanted to save on construction expenses, so that’s who they cater to.
 But when I finally found one, I was over the moon about everything they wanted to do with our facility.

 For one, the contractor wanted to replace the ceramic tiles on the floor with solid wood.
 They knew a place that sold reclaimed solid wood panels, so it would be like recycling better materials, which I loved.
 We just needed to decide on the colors in times of war, and that was it.

 Another thing that the contractor mentioned was using bigger windows.
 The old design of our facility barely had any windows because mental health was technically taboo for decades.
 However, since society accepts the subject more now than ever, it may be ideal for adding more windows that would allow the light to come into every room.
 Of course, they would still be one-way windows to follow our confidentiality promise to our clients, but it might help more than bother them if they could see the outside world.